Partners

 University of the Nouvelle Grand’Anse

 Haitian Connection collaborates with the University of the Grand’Anse.
 (Haitian Connection’s president, Dr. Schneider, was the original Rectrice of the University.)
-We sponsor scholarships to the university’s four-year program and provide resources to the university, primarily in the computer field.
+We sponsor scholarships to the university’s four-year program and provide resources , primarily in the computer field.

 Haitian American Museum of Chicago

 In the United States, Haitian Connection works closely with the Haitian American Museum of Chicago.
-In fact, Dr. Schneider’s graduation celebration was hosted by the Museum.
-Dr. Renate Schneider recently gave a presentation on Mental Health in Haiti and will build on this by working with Haitian migrants in Chicago.
+Dr. Renate Schneider made a presentation on Mental Health in Haiti and, as a community navigator, she gives “Know Your Rights” presentations in the community.

 GOALS